What happened

-Suno will launch new licensed AI models in 2026, replacing its current models.
-Changes to Suno's platform include requiring paid accounts for audio downloads and download restrictions for free users.
-The agreement gives artists control over how their names, images, likenesses, voices, and compositions are used in AI-generated music.
+Suno and Warner Music Group (WMG) have settled litigation and formed a partnership.
+Suno will acquire and continue operating WMG's concert discovery platform, Songkick.
+The agreement mandates Suno to launch new licensed AI models in 2026, replacing its current offerings.
+Platform changes include requiring paid accounts for audio downloads and imposing download restrictions for free users.
+Furthermore, the partnership grants artists control over the use of their names, images, likenesses, voices, and compositions within AI-generated music, aiming to establish a licensed AI music platform that compensates artists and generates new revenue streams.

 Related Articles